alibaba/kt-connect/README.md

 KT Connect
 ===========

-A simple kubernetes cli tool, and help developer connect test environment more efficient.
+Management and Integration with your Kubernetes dev environment more efficient.

 ## Features

-* Direct access remote Kubernetes cluster:

-  KT Connect use sshuttle as the vpn tool to access remote Kubernetes cluster network.
+* Direct access remote Kubernetes cluster: KT Connect use sshuttle as the vpn tool to access remote Kubernetes cluster network.

-* Exchange in cluster request to local:

-  Developer can exchange the workload to redirect the request to local app.
+* Exchange in cluster request to local: Developer can exchange the workload to redirect the request to local app.

-* Support Service Mesh:

-  You can create a mesh version in local host and redirect to your local
+* Support Service Mesh: You can create a mesh version in local host and redirect to your local

-* As a kubectl plugin:

-  Run ktctl as a kubectl plugin, all you need is kubectl.

-* Dashboard Visual:

-  A Dashboard view you can know how the environemnt is use.
+* Dashboard Visual: A Dashboard view you can know how the environemnt is use.

+* As a kubectl plugin: Run ktctl as a kubectl plugin, all you need is kubectl.

 ## QuickStart

 You can download and install the ktctl from [Downloads And Install](https://rdc-incubator.github.io/kt-docs/#/downloads)

-### Cli

-#### Deploy a service in Kubernetes
+### Deploy a service in Kubernetes

 ```
 $ kubectl run tomcat --image=tomcat:7 --expose --port=8080